hawkfish/textform/docs/index.rst

 .. py:module:: textform

-A data transformation pipeline module based on the seminal `Potter's Wheel <http://control.cs.berkeley.edu/pwheel-vldb.pdf>`_ data wrangling formalism.
+A data translayoution pipeline module based on the seminal `Potter's Wheel <http://control.cs.berkeley.edu/pwheel-vldb.pdf>`_ data wrangling formalism.
 The name is a portmanteau of "text" and "transform".